plugcommunity/documentation/api/endpoints/playlists_id_media_update.md

 # playlists/:id/media/update Endpoint

-The playlists/:id/media/update lets you update the metadata of a media object.
+The playlists/:id/media/update endpoint lets you update the metadata of a media object.

 ### Endpoint